quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part74_16.6_Updating_G.md

 :p What is the main issue with partially updating game object states?
 ??x
 The main issue is that different objects in the game may be at different stages of their update process during a single frame.
-This can lead to inconsistencies where an object might think it's in state \( t2 \) while another thinks it’s still in state \( t1 \).
+This can lead to inconsistencies where an object might think it's in state $t2 $ while another thinks it’s still in state$t1$.
 For example, if object B needs information from object A, and object A has not yet updated its physics, this could cause problems. x??

 ---